 Upon acceptance into the EMT/PCP program:

-- Balance of fees - due on the first day of classes.
+- Balance of fees - due on the first day of classes, Orientation Date.
 ESA may accept a tuition fee before training begins only if the fee is paid by a third party such as student funding, scholarships or RESPs.

 If funding by government sources or scholarships is pending, documentation must be provided to ESA on or before the first day of classes showing confirmation of same and dates of payment(s).
 An alternate source of payment such as credit card information will be required in case the funding is not received by ESA.